 | MiniMax-M2.1 | $0.12 | $0.48 | Simple Tasks |

-Anthropic has drastically cut prices for Claude Opus 4.5: From $15/$75 down to $5/$25 per million tokens – with comparable performance.
-A game-changer for professional, productive AI usage.
+Anthropic has slashed prices for Claude Opus 4.5: from $15/$75 down to $5/$25 per million tokens, with comparable performance.
+A game-changer for professional, production AI use.

 Specialised Services